TomWebster98/TomWebster98/README.md

 -----------------------------------

 MSc Advanced Motorsport Mechatronics student at Cranfield University and first-class MPhys Physics with Astrophysics graduate from the University of Sussex.
-Experienced in control software engineering, systems engineering, material mechanics testing and experimental design; in addition to STEM outreach and communications.
+Experienced in control systems and software engineering, model-based system architecture, material mechanics testing and experimental design; in addition to STEM outreach and communications.
 Currently working towards a chartership in engineering (CEng) with the IET.

 Passionate about Motorsport engineering and strategy, particularly Formula 1 and BTCC.
 Current projects focus on **race strategy data analysis, high-performance powertrain control system modelling, and MATLAB/Simulink.**